TheArcticGiraffe/The-Southern-Campaign-Wiki/Session Notes/Session 2 - Deeper In.md

 In the morning, they go through the house filled with active children, and find Nelia, who asks them to go to the chapel and fetch her some (TK offerings/tithings) from the priest there.

-Markus leaves in order to reach out about [[TK Mutual Friend]] and other possible gigs.
-The rest of the party heads to the chapel in the center of town to the [[Zdolnia Chapel]].
+Markus leaves in order to reach out about [[Leena]] and other possible gigs.
+The rest of the party heads to the chapel in the center of town to the [[The Temple of the Gilded Edge|the Temple of the Gilded Edge]].

 The party enter's during a service, and waits at the back of the chapel until it ends.
 Aethla leads, approaching the priest, and requesting the (TK offering), which the priest brings out and details it's instructions of use.